 Step Three

-Repeat until you’ve used up all the batter.
+Repeat until you’ve used up all the remaining batter.

 Step Four

-Serve warm with extra maple syrup and any toppings you like.
-My husband likes melted butter (use vegan butter for dairy allergies).
+Serve warm with extra maple syrup and any toppings you like such as fresh berries or berry compote.
+My husband likes melted butter or ghee (use vegan butter for dairy allergies).

 • The nutritional information in the recipe card does not include any extra toppings.

-• Make sure the pan isn’t too hot or the bottoms will burn before the inside cooks.
+• Make sure the pan isn’t too hot or the bottom of the pancakes will burn before the inside cooks.
 Start on medium heat but if the bottoms are browning too much turn the heat down a little.

 Recipe FAQs